libreworks/caridea-validate/README.md

 * `remove` – This is part of filtering, not validation.
 * `leave_only` – This is part of filtering, not validation.

-We have not implemented aliases (yet?).
+We now support alias definitions!

 We did add an extra validator: `timezone`!
 It gives the error `WRONG_TIMEZONE` if the string provided isn't a valid timezone identifier.